Kalimuthu-Velappan/sonic_doc_private/system/tpcm.md

         - \<vrf-name> => VRF name
 	    - --args => It specifies the additional docker parameters.
 	    - --cargs => It specifies the additional arguments to container init process or scripts.
+		- --start-after-system-ready => It specifies if TPC to start after system ready or not.
 	    - [-y] => User confirmation

     - Example: